 As the world gets used to a new social distancing norm, many people might miss the days when you could just hang out with friends and listen to music.
 Spotify’s got you covered with Group Sessions.

-The program is still in beta, but it allows two to five Spotify Premium users to listen to the same playlist at the same time, with playback controls shared between them.
-This means your audio will always be synced, so you can get that listening party feel whether your friends are around the corner or a few thousand miles away.
+The program is still in beta, but it allows two to five Spotify Premium users to listen to the same playlist simultaneously, with playback controls shared between them.
+This means your audio will always be synced, so you can get that listening party atmosphere whether your friends are around the corner or a few thousand miles away.

 Connect Spotify with other apps (Premium only)

-Spotify is a great way to listen to music, and now you can bring your favorite songs and playlists to a number of other apps.
+Spotify is a great way to listen to music, and now you can bring your favorite songs and playlists to some other apps.
 You will need Spotify Premium, but by connecting it to Google Maps, for instance, you can control your music without interrupting your directions.

 Another great integration is Uber.
 If the driver allows, you can select the music you want to listen to in their car directly from the app.
 You can even skip songs while in the car.